VladaHejda/PhpUnitAssertException/readme.md

 `AssertException` is a trait, so it can be easily used in your test case.

+- For PHP 7.1 and PHPUnit 6 compatibility require version `1.3`.
 - For PHP 7.1 compatibility require version `1.2`.
 - For PHP 7 compatibility require version `1.1`.
 - For PHP 5 compatibility require version `1.0`.